 Related: 5 Quick and Easy Tips to Sleep Better in College

 Practicing mindfulness is an easy, inexpensive way to reduce stress in college and develop lifelong mental health habits.
-Be sure to follow these tips to get the most out your moments that matter most.
+Be sure to follow these tips to get the most out of your moments that matter most.

 Find more advice to get the most out of your college experience in our Student Life section.